pytorch/tutorials/advanced_source/privateuseone.rst

 Generate methods and properties related to the new backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After renaming ``PrivateUse1`` to a custome name, automatically generate properties and methods related to the new backend name in the ``Tensor, nn, Storage`` modules for the new backend.
+After renaming ``PrivateUse1`` to a custom name, automatically generate properties and methods related to the new backend name in the ``Tensor, nn, Storage`` modules for the new backend.

 Here is an example for ``Ascend NPU``: